How many students in postsecondary education have a disability?

 — Not available.

 NOTE: Data are based on a sample survey of students who enrolled at any time during the school year.
-Data for 2007–08 include Puerto Rico, which is excluded from the 2011–12 data.
-Detail may not sum to totals because of survey item nonresponse and rounding.
+Data exclude students attending institutions in Puerto Rico.
+Detail may not sum to totals because of rounding.
 Race categories exclude persons of Hispanic ethnicity.